frankyates06/exatools-zeepreactorr/README.md

 The program will keep the progression updated in the console.
 The ouptut graphical plot will be saved in the output directory you indicated as well as the intermediary files.
 **Be careful that the date range in your Pubmed query and indicated date range variable __match__, if they don't, the plot will not be correct.** <br>
-**Make sure that there the URL is between quotes, as the command will return an error otherwise.**
+**Make sure that the URL is between quotes, as the command will return an error otherwise.**

 Example of prompt :